settermjd/mezzio-static-pages/README.md

 >
 > You trust us enough to use our software.
 We ask that you trust us to say the truth on this.
 We need your help.
 Go out and protest this unnecessary war.
 Stop the bloodshed.
 Say "stop the war!"

-This library simplifies rendering static pages in [Mezzio](https://docs.mezzio.dev/mezzio/) applications.
+This library simplifies rendering static pages in [Mezzio][mezzio] applications.

 > [!IMPORTANT]
 > This module **does not** support laminas-mvc applications.